onflow/flow-nft/README.md

 Each view represents a different type of metadata, such as an on-chain creator biography or an off-chain video clip.
+Views do not specify or require how to store your metadata, they only specify the format to query and return them, so projects can still be flexible with how they store their data.

 ### How to read metadata